-Last reviewed and updated: Adopted by Governors: Next review: September 2022 29 th September 2022 September 2023
+Adopted by Governors: Last reviewed and updated: Next review: 29 th September 2022 November 2024 November 2025

 INTRODUCTION

 This equalities policy amalgamates all the equalities legislation into one single equality policy for St Vincent's Catholic Primary School.
 We are a Catholic school and at all times we serve as a witness for the Catholic faith.
 The Mission statement of our school clearly demonstrates the Christian ethos of our school: